Your reporting breaks the moment

 - You want continuity through turnover, migrations, and process change

-- You want reliable recurring reporting without building a data team
+- You want reliable recurring reporting without expanding headcount

 Not a fit if